-Our products are sold under the Freshpet brand name, with ingredients, packaging and labeling customized by different classes of trade and are available in multiple forms, including slice and serve rolls, bagged meals and tubs.
+Our products are sold under the Freshpet brand name, with ingredients, packaging and labeling customized by different classes of trade and are available in multiple forms.

 We also offer fresh treats across all classes of retail under the Dognation and Dog Joy labels.